RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 `mvn clean package spring-boot:repackage -DskipTests`

-`oc start-build catalog-springboot --from-file=target/catalog-1.0.0-SNAPSHOT.jar --follow`
+`oc -n userXX-catalog start-build catalog-springboot --from-file=target/catalog-1.0.0-SNAPSHOT.jar --follow`

 After the catalog pod get started `completely`, access the `catalog gateway` via a new web brower then you will redirect to the login page of `RH-SSO`.